1. Gymnastic rings

 3.The Angled Log Bar & The T-handle barbell

 The angled log bar and the t-handle barbell allow you to use a slightly different grip when benching.
 Your wrists and elbows can assume a neutral position, and as result, there is less stress on your shoulders.
 Of course, regular dumbbells could provide a similar benefit, but bars make it easier to rack and unrack the weight.

 People who hate getting heavy dumbbells into position and experience pain when doing bench presses with the regular straight bar can benefit from similar non-standard bars.

 4. The Front Squat Harness

-The front squat is a solid exercise but for some people it’s really hard to hold the bar properly without wrist/elbow/shoulder pain.
+The front squat is a solid exercise, but for some people, it’s really hard to hold the bar properly without wrist/elbow/shoulder pain.
 This is when devices like the squat harness come into play.
 If your gym has one, use it.
 It will allow you to front squat with less wrist pain.
-For more information on front squat and wrist pain we recommend this post.
+For more information on front squats and wrist pain, consult this post.

 5.The Safety Squat Bar a.k.a Hatfield Bar